 However, this conclusion flows naturally out of the earlier set of assumptions.
 The only way to reject this conclusion, is to reject one of the underlying assumptions.
 Out of all the assumptions presented, the weakest assumption is the very first one.
 All the others are supposed by solid logical reasoning, whereas the first assumption is merely supported by Occam’s Razor and the absence of evidence.

 If we are to reject one of the assumptions presented, the only reasonable option is to accept that physical phenomena, such as the firing of neurons in our brains, is a necessary but not sufficient condition for consciousness.
 That in order for consciousness to occur, other “supernatural ingredients” are required as well.
 Supernatural ingredients that human beings can never simulate.
-Supernatural ingredients that for millennia, people around the world have referred to as “souls”.
+Supernatural ingredients that for millennia, people around the world have referred to as as our “soul”.

-If we are to reject the idea of people being condemned and punished for writing the “wrong” sequence of 1s and 0s on a private notebook, the only way out is to acknowledge the Human soul.
+If we are to reject the idea of people being condemned and punished for writing the “wrong” sequence of 1s and 0s on a private notebook, the only way out is to acknowledge the Human Soul.